NazzarenoGiannelli/batch_zip-rar_extractor/README.md

 - Launch **Batch Zip Extractor.bat** or **Batch Rar Extractor.bat** depending on the extension of the files you want to process.
 - Paste the directory into the Power Shell window and press Enter.
 - Enjoy seeing your files automatically extracted into folders that inherit the same name of the original compressed file.
+- Repeat the operation into another folder or exit the program selecting the appropriate option.

 ## Requirements:
--7zip installed (if you installed 7zip in a different location from the default one, you need to uptade its directory in the .ps1 files code)
+- 7zip installed (if you installed 7zip in a different location from the default one, you need to uptade its directory in the .ps1 files code)

 For more about what I do you can visit my [personal website](https://www.nazzarenogiannelli.com/)